Promoting Nancy’s photography and educating the public about nature, photography, and God

 I thought ripping a one-by-two (actual dimensions approximately 3/4” by 11/2“) in half on the table saw should be good enough.
 And so that my measurements didn’t have to be perfect, I made 3/4” the depth.
 Because of the 1/8” kerf, the width of the resulting moulding was around 11/16“.
 I measured the desired lengths, measured again, cut the miters, glued the joints, let them dry, then V-nailed them.
 Then I prepared them to be attached to the outer frame.

-How Inner And Outer Frames Are Attached
+How I Attached Inner And Outer Frames

 Illustration of connection between inner and outer frame